aiidateam/aiida-workgraph/README.md

 Provides the third workflow component: `WorkTree`, to design flexible node-based workflows using AiiDA.

 In AiiDA, there are two workflow components: `workfunction` and `WorkChain`.
 Workfunction is easy to implement but it does not support automatic checkpointing, which is important for long-running calculations.
 Workchain supports automatic checkpointing but it is difficult to implement and also not as flexible as the `workfunction`.
-AiiDA-Nodetree provides the third component: `WorkTree`.
+AiiDA-WorkTree provides the third component: `WorkTree`.
 It is easy to implement and supports automatic checkpointing.
 It is also flexible and can be used to design complex workflows.

 Here is a detailed comparison between the ``WorkTree`` with two AiiDA built-in workflow components.